pytorch/FBGEMM/fbgemm_gpu/docs/src/fbgemm_gpu/development/BuildInstructions.rst

   . ~/.bashrc

   # Run updates
-  conda update -n base -c defaults -y conda
+  conda update -n base -c conda-forge -y conda

 From here on out, all installation commands will be run against or inside a Conda environment.